vesln/refractory/README.md

 ## Synopsis

-Refactory is a thin `require` wrapper that will allow you to search files in conventional paths.
+Refactory is a thin `require` wrapper that will allow you to load files from conventional paths.

 ## Description